7 High Impact Remedies to Get Rid of Acne Scars

 - Apple Cider Vinegar: Acetic acid in apple cider vinegar has antibacterial scar prevention properties which can help to get rid of bacteria as well as to balance the skin’s pH.
 The vinegar also acts as a powerful astringent to stimulate blood flow, speeding up the healing process and the regeneration of cells.
 Try mixing the vinegar with an equal portion of water.
 Soak a clean washcloth in the diluted mixture and let it sit on the affected area for 5 minutes before washing with warm water.

-- Try Lavender Essential Oil for Acne and Scarring: While soaking your skin in oils when you're breaking out may seem contradictory, lavender essential oil has powerful regenerative and anti-inflammatory properties key in getting rid of acne scars.
+- Lavender Essential Oil: While soaking your skin in oils when you're breaking out may seem contradictory, lavender essential oil has powerful regenerative and anti-inflammatory properties key in getting rid of acne scars.
 Its calming nature soothes the skin and fights redness of leftover acne.
 As with any essential oil, it is important to dilute it in a carrier oil - such as grapeseed oil, jojoba oil or pomegranate oil - prior to application.

 - Sandalwood: Another acne solution is to make a mask out of sandalwood paste and rosewater to soothe the skin and lighten acne scars.
 Mix it thoroughly so it turns into a thick paste before applying to the scarred area.
 Add in some turmeric powder or fuller’s earth to make this paste even more effective and give your skin a glowing, refreshed look.
 You can also try adding in essential oils of tea tree, clove, rosemary, patchouli or clary sage oil for an extra potent dose of anti bacterial action!